 - How to approach your healing from a place of concern, compassion, and self-nurturing.
 It’s time to stop focusing on doing things to take care of yourself and instead prioritize doing what will support you right now for the love of yourself and your children.

-Tweetables“Create an environment of compassion and self-forgiveness, and peace and joy, and love of life and curiosity.” - @CordeliaGaffar Click To Tweet “We, as women, often will find ourselves doing for everybody else and then there's nothing left to give to ourselves.” - Arwen Becker Click To Tweet “There's just something about women empowering and supporting and encouraging one another, that it's unique, it's beautiful, and it's something that we all really, really need.” - Arwen Becker Click To Tweet
+Tweetables“Create an environment of compassion and self-forgiveness, and peace and joy, and love of life and curiosity.” - @CordeliaGaffar Click To Tweet “You come from a place of self-compassion and whatever is inside of you will radiate out into your household and beyond.” - @CordeliaGaffar Click To Tweet “We, as women, often will find ourselves doing for everybody else and then there's nothing left to give to ourselves.” - Arwen Becker Click To Tweet “There's just something about women empowering and supporting and encouraging one another, that it's unique, it's beautiful, and it's something that we all really, really need.” - Arwen Becker Click To Tweet

 - How to Replenish and Boost your Immune System